 Given Hong Kong's ageing population, accessibility is everyone's issue.
-Accessibility is a common non-employment related complaint received under the Disability Discrimination Ordinance (DDO).
+Accessibility is a common type of non-employment-related complaint received under the Disability Discrimination Ordinance (DDO).

-Tina uses a wheelchair as a result of cerebral palsy and global developmental delay.
-Now in her 20s, she has resided in the building since birth.
+Tina used a wheelchair as a result of cerebral palsy and global developmental delay.
+Now in her 20s, she had been residing in the building since birth.

-Each time Tina entered or exited the building, her elderly mother must pull both her and her wheelchair up/down five steps.
+Each time Tina entered or exited the building, her elderly mother needed to pull both her and her wheelchair up/down five steps.
 Tina's mother had made requests to the Incorporated Owners (IO) of the building in writing for accessible facilities for wheelchair users.
 Although the building had undergone renovations twice, her mother received no response from the IO regarding her requests.